Who is Ganesh? Is Ganesh a Real Being?

 Remover of Obstacles

-Often times we come on retreat because we need to shift something in our lives.
+Often times we come on retreat or attend a yoga teacher training because we need to shift something in our lives.
 Perhaps we feel overwhelmed about a big decision we need to make, are confused about our next steps, or just feel a general sense of discouragement.
-A yoga retreat can do so much to reinvigorate the soul.
-Ganesha is connected directly to our root chakra, our sense of security and of manifesting our earthly desires.
-Your entire retreat experience can be about reconnecting and grounding to the nature that surrounds you.

 How can I change my perspective of this obstacle?